satya164/react-native-animated-observer/README.md

 ## How it works

-The library renders a native component that receives an [`Animated.Value`][animated.value] or [`SharedValue`][reanimated.sharedvalue] value.
-When the value changes, the library dispatches an event with the updated value.
+The library renders a native component that receives an [`Animated.Node`][animated.node] or [`SharedValue`][reanimated.sharedvalue] value.
+When the value changes, the library dispatches an event with this value.

 This event is then used with [`Animated.event`][animated.event] (with native driver) or [`useEvent`][reanimated.useevent] to update [`Animated.Value`][animated.value] or [`SharedValue`][reanimated.sharedvalue] respectively, depending on the usage.